aahnik/wappdriver/README.md

 ### Warning ⚠️

-- WhatsApp does not allow you to login into the same account from multiple chrome tabs.
+- WhatsApp does not allow you to log in to the same account from multiple chrome tabs.
-  So **make sure to close any chrome tab which has WhatsApp Web open**.
+  So **make sure to close any chrome tab having WhatsApp Web open**.
 Not doing so will lead to errors.
-- Your phone which is having that WhatsApp account, must stay connected to internet for WhatsApp Web to work
+- Your phone which is having that WhatsApp account must stay connected to the internet for WhatsApp Web to work

 ### Requirements